A priest to remember: ‘FD No. 1’ Father Buckley had many roles | The Catholic Sun

 The obituary on the website of J. A. McCormack Sons Funeral Home in Binghamton notes that Father Buckley was predeceased by his parents, John and Florence; brothers John and Frank; and sisters Geraldine Hoban and Loretta Seaburg.
 He is survived by his beloved sister, Theresa Whelan, and numerous nieces, nephews, cousins and friends.

-Father Buckley’s body will lie in state 4-7 p.m.
-Oct.
-18 at St. Paul’s Church on Chenango Street, Binghamton.
-Bishop Douglas J. Lucia will celebrate the Vigil Service for a Deceased Priest.
-The concelebrated Mass is set for 11 a.m.
-Oct.
-19 at St. Paul’s, with fellow priests and Bishop-emeritus Robert J. Cunningham, followed by burial in Calvary Cemetery, Johnson City.
+Bishop Douglas J. Lucia celebrated the Vigil Service for a Deceased Priest.
+Bishop-emeritus Robert J. Cunningham concelebrated the funeral Mass Oct.
+19 at St. Paul’s with fellow priests.
+Burial followed in Calvary Cemetery, Johnson City.